 In this tutorial you will learn how to install WordPress in minutes with cPanel using two popular software installation scripts:

-In addition to the written tutorials in the WordPress installation module, we also recommend watching the videos listed in the WordPress Installation Video Tutorials section.
+In addition to the tutorials, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.

 How To Install WordPress On Your Domain Using cPanel